djey47/MMM-IDF-LOCALTRANSPORT/README.md

 1. Clone repository into `/modules/` inside your MagicMirror folder
 2. Install [yarn](https://yarnpkg.com/en/docs/install)
-3. Run `yarn install` inside `/modules/MMM-IDF-STIF-NAVITIA/` folder
+3. Run `yarn install` inside `/modules/MMM-IDF-LOCALTRANSPORT/` folder
-4. Check that `MMM-IDF-STIF-NAVITIA.js` and `node_helper.js` scripts have been created into current folder
+4. Check that `MMM-IDF-LOCALTRANSPORT.js` and `node_helper.js` scripts have been created into current folder
 5. Add the module to the MagicMirror config:
 ```
 		{
-	        module: 'MMM-IDF-STIF-NAVITIA',
+	        module: 'MMM-IDF-LOCALTRANSPORT',
 	        position: 'bottom_right',
 	        header: 'Connections',
 	        config: { // see below }
     	},
 ```
+6. Make sure all required API keys have been acquired (see previous chapter).

 # Specific configuration
 * [`name`]: [default value], //information